unkn0wn-root/cascache/README.md

 Local generations are correct for singles but bulk validation can be stale across replicas.
 Use a shared `GenStore` to eliminate this window and survive restarts.

+>Important: LocalGenStore is single-process only.
+In multi-replica setups, both singles and bulks can be stale on nodes that haven’t observed the bump.
+Use a shared GenStore (e.g., Redis) for cross-replica correctness or run a single instance.

 ```go
 import "github.com/redis/go-redis/v9"